TryKickoff/kickoff/readme.md

 ### Sponsored by
 ![TMW Unlimited...](http://i.imgur.com/KIUIgi8.png?1)

 Kickoff was created by Ash and Zander while working at TMW.
-TMW continue to provide sponsorship for the development of the project as well as trykickoff.com domain renewals and stickers.
+TMW continue to provide sponsorship for the development of the project as well as trykickoff.com domain renewals, stickers etc.